 This semiprecious stone is often used in Native American designs.

-Wild Horse was found in the mid-90's near the Globe copper mine in the Gila wilderness area of southeastern Arizona.
+Wild Horse was first found in the mid-90's near the copper mining city of Globe in Gila County, southeastern Arizona.
 You can not drive to the location, so all the material has to be hiked out over a mile through rugged terrain.

 Wild Horse has a hardness of 4, so care should be taken when setting, polishing and wearing Wild Horse cabochons.